Changing careers goes hand-in-hand with a degree of financial uncertainty.

 Here are 7 smart tips to help you manage your finances when you’re changing careers and don’t have a stable source of income in-between jobs.

-The idea behind creating a budget is learning how much money you need each month to cover your basic needs.
+The idea behind creating a budget is to learn how much money you need each month to cover your basic needs.
 Sometimes the exercise might be a bit terrifying, but it will always bring you plenty of valuable insight.

 Review the last month of transactions on your bank account and credit card.
 You can make an Excel spreadsheet to categorize your outgoing expenses.
 Or you simply resort to one of the free budgeting online tools or apps available on the market.

-If you do it well, budgeting will bring you plenty of valuable knowledge and turn out to be quite satisfying.
+If you do it well, managing your finances will bring you plenty of valuable knowledge and turn out to be quite satisfying.
 More importantly, the right budget will also free you from any financial anxiety.
 Learn more about your financial needs and calculate the risk of leaving your current job in search of a new career.

 It doesn’t matter whether you quit, the project you worked on finished, or you were fired – even if you want some time off to do just nothing, remember that it’s not the best for you and your career.